NATO will rethink its relationship with Russia for the first time in decades

 AI

-The NATO ministers will meet in Brussels this month to discuss the future of NATO’s relationship with Russia.
-This could potentially change decades of foreign policy. reported Oct.
+The defense ministers will meet in Brussels this month to discuss the future of NATO’s relationship with Russia.
+This could potentially change decades of policy.
+Politico reported Oct.
 11 citing a U.S. senior official.

 NATO states are now attempting to redefine the future relationship of the alliance with Moscow.
 A senior U.S. official announced that defense ministers from NATO member nations will meet in Brussels on October 17-18 to discuss this issue.